erhhung/homelab-k8s/README.md

 5. Set up **Kubernetes cluster** with **RKE** on 4 nodes

-    Installs **RKE2** with a single control plane node and 3 worker nodes, all permitting workloads,
+    Install **RKE2** with a single control plane node and 3 worker nodes, all permitting workloads,
-    or RKE2 in HA mode with 3 control plane nodes and 1 worker node, all permitting workloads.
+    or RKE2 in HA mode with 3 control plane nodes and 1 worker node, all permitting workloads
-    _In HA mode, the cluster will be accessible thru a virtual IP address courtesy of `kube-vip`._
+    _(in HA mode, the cluster will be accessible thru a **virtual IP** address courtesy of `kube-vip`)._

     ```bash
     ansible-playbook cluster.yml
     ```

 6. Set up **Longhorn** dynamic PV provisioner
+   Set up **MinIO** object storage in _**HA**_ mode

     6.1.
-Creates a pool of LVM logical volumes
+Create a pool of LVM logical volumes
     6.2.
-Installs Longhorn storage components
+Install Longhorn storage components
     6.3.
-Installs NFS dynamic PV provisioners
+Install NFS dynamic PV provisioner
+    6.4.
+Install MinIO tenant using NFS PVs

     ```bash
     ansible-playbook storage.yml